Passing of Old Glory: A Heartfelt Tribute at Military Retirements | CBMU 303 San Diego, CA | Navy Seabee Master Chief Shawn Hollister

 Flag Passing at Master Chief Hollister's Retirement

-What is the Old Glory?
+But… What IS the Old Glory?

 The "Old Glory" is a term affectionately coined for the American flag by ship captain William Driver during the early 19th century.
 Captain Driver, an experienced seafarer, proudly flew the American flag (given to him by his mom in 1824) aboard his ship, recognizing it as a powerful symbol of freedom, especially during the American Civil War.
 Wanting to safeguard the flag from the Confederates, he bestowed the endearing name "Old Glory" upon it.